juniorxxue/LCTI/README.md

-The first claim can be verified by checking the mechanized proofs in Agda and Rocq, locating the corresponding lemmas and theorems in the code, comparing them with the statements in the paper, and verifying that the proofs are completed without any admitted axioms.
+The first claim can be verified by checking the mechanized proofs in Agda and Rocq, locating the corresponding lemmas and theorems in the code, comparing them with the statements in the paper, and verifying that the proofs are complete without any admitted axioms.
-To facilitate reading of the mechanized proofs, we provide nicely formatted HTML documentation with a table of contents in the sidebar.
+To facilitate reading the mechanized proofs, we provide nicely formatted HTML documentation with a table of contents in the sidebar.

 ## Implementation